RaymiiOrg/c_ookieclicker/README.md

 ## Savegame

 The game is saved in your current folder, filename is `.cookieclicker.save`.
-Simple text based format, field seperated by a `;`.
+Text based format, field seperated by a `;`.
 Don't manually edit the file or you might loose your savegame.

 [1]: https://orteil.dashnet.org/cookieclicker/
-[2]: demo3.gif
+[2]: demo4.gif